lona-web-org/lona/doc/content/end-user-documentation/views.rst

 Such files will be automatically served and included in html.

-Static file's ``name`` must be unique in the whole project (including static files in nodes and widgets).
+Static file's ``name`` must be unique in the whole project (including static files in nodes).

 To control the include order, ``sort_order`` is used. ``sort_order`` is a simple integer, but to make the code more readable